ot483/NetCom2/README.md

 # NetCom2

-A pipeline for reproducing sequence processing and analysis of metagenomics data produced for Berihu et al ("A framework for the targeted recruitment of crop-beneficial soil taxa based on network analysis of metagenomics data")
+A pipeline for generating predictions for the selective targeting of microbial groups based one the processing of assembled and annotated metagenomics data is available at **https://github.com/ot483/NetCom2**.
+A detailed description of this work flow is provided at Ofaim et al 2017 **https://www.frontiersin.org/articles/10.3389/fmicb.2017.01606/full**.

 ## Benchmarks

 All datasets mentioned in text are available in **https://volcanicenter-my.sharepoint.com/:f:/g/personal/shmedina_volcani_agri_gov_il/EicqyHpmSmBJmwgHO0oqJ8MBcxNtvXw0KUs6hYyyQ4wvzA?e=khRLmH**.

 ## Dependencies

+Install R packages

+* library("tidyverse")
+* library("edgeR")

 * [python (version >= 3.8)]
 * [matplotlib (version 3.3.3)]